 Relief supplies for Nepal – delivery of 150,000 medical masks and 500 antigen rapid tests to protect the population

-Nepal is very badly affected by the pandemic at the moment and the people are left to their own devices as the health systems are overrun with patients and cannot cope with the onslaught.
+Nepal was very badly affected by the pandemic in spring 2021 and the people are left to their own devices as the health systems are overrun with patients and cannot cope with the onslaught.

 In difficult times you need friends and we, too, can only provide this humanitarian aid with the help of friends.

-We hope this measure can make a small contribution to contain the spread of the coronavirus in Nepal, so that the hard lockdown can be loosened up and those who suffer most from the restrictions and their consequences can return to a regular life.
+We hope this measure could make a small contribution to contain the spread of the coronavirus in Nepal, so that the hard lockdown could be loosened up and those who suffer most from the restrictions and their consequences can return to a regular life.

 Ongoing Pandemic Food Support Program